| | |

 polymer clay mushrooms

-16. Balance the mushroom cap on the stem and place it in your favortie plant pot as a fun accent.
-Tip: you may also glue the cap to the stem if desired.
+16. Gently place or glue the clay mushroom cap onto the top of the stem and add it to your favorite plant pot as a fun accent.

 polymer clay mushrooms